Frequently Asked Questions (FAQs)

 4. I’d like to make some changes to my property.
 How should I proceed?

-Before you do ANYTHING, contact a member of our Architectural Committee [VDOHOAArchCom@vistadeloro.org].
-The CC&Rs require that any exterior changes to structures (dimensions, elevations, colors, etc.), walls, fences, or driveways must be approved by the Architectural Committee PRIOR to construction.
-To obtain approval you must submit a completed Architectural Approval Checklist and any necessary supporting DOCUMENTS.
+Before you do ANYTHING, contact a member of our Architectural Committee at VDOHOAArchCom@vistadeloro.org.
+The CC&Rs require that most exterior changes to structures (dimensions, elevations, colors, etc.), walls, fences, or driveways must be approved by the Architectural Committee PRIOR to construction.
+To obtain approval you must submit a completed Architectural Approval Checklist and any necessary supporting [DOCUMENTS].
 If necessary, your plan will be submitted to the 3 Canyons Master Design Committee.
 Failure to follow this process may result in fines!

-Arizona communities do have wildlife and fire concerns that dictate a reasonable amount of “defensible space” but, NO, the HOA does not require or suggest you mow your entire lot.
-In fact, as a conservation-minded HOA we pride ourselves on “Mowing in Moderation.”
+Arizona communities have wildlife and fire concerns that dictate a reasonable amount of “defensible space” but as a conservation-minded HOA we pride ourselves on “Mowing in Moderation.”
 You can read more about this in a poster created by some of your neighbors [Mow in Moderation].
 And the University of Arizona has produced general firewise guidelines titled, [Creating Wildfire-Defensible Spaces for Your Home and Property].

 6. Is there a trash company I’m required to use?